Brookfield raises bid for Canada's Inter Pipeline, tops Pembina's offer

-(Reuters) -Brookfield Infrastructure Partners on Wednesday raised its hostile bid to buy Inter Pipeline Ltd to C$8.48 billion ($7.02 billion), topping Pembina Pipeline Corp’s C$8.3 billion offer to buy the Canadian oil and gas transportation company.
+TORONTO (Reuters) - Brookfield Infrastructure Partners on Wednesday raised its hostile bid to buy Inter Pipeline Ltd to C$8.48 billion ($7.02 billion), topping Pembina Pipeline Corp’s C$8.3 billion offer to buy the Canadian oil and gas transportation company.

 The latest offer valued Inter at C$19.75 per share, C$3.25 above the investment firm’s previous offer and 30 Canadian cents above Pembina’s offer on Tuesday.

-Brookfield’s latest offer represents 4.4% premium to Inter’s Tuesday’s close, and comprises 74% cash as compared to zero in Pembina’s offer.
+Brookfield’s latest offer represents a 4.4% premium to Inter’s Tuesday’s close, and is comprised of 74% cash as compared to zero in Pembina’s offer.

+The bidding war for Inter’s oil and gas pipelines, mainly in Western Canada, as well as storage facilities and processing plants, comes as North American oil futures touch a more than 2-1/2-year high.

+The Brookfield bid for Inter, if successful, would be the biggest Canadian oil and gas sector deal in four years, according to Sayer Energy Advisors.

 The firm added that it was taking the offer directly to Inter Pipeline’s shareholders.

-Inter Pipeline did not immediately respond to a Reuters request for comment.
+Inter Pipeline and Pembina did not immediately respond to Reuters requests for comment.

+A long-term Inter shareholder said investors are likely to support Brookfield’s cash bid given the uncertain economic times.

+One Inter Pipeline employee said people were worried about their jobs in light of the Pembina offer, which promised C$150 million to C$200 million of cost savings.

 On Tuesday, Inter Pipeline reiterated its recommendation, first made in March, that shareholders reject Brookfield’s earlier bid, saying the offer significantly undervalued the company.